eliocamp/ggnewscale/README.md

 install.packages("ggnewscale")
 ```

-Or the developement version with:
+Or the development version with:

 ``` r
 # install.packages("devtools")